Dark Cloud (actor): Personal life

 Tahamont married Margaret Camp, who became an actress billed as Dove Eye of the silent film era.
-Margaret Camp was born in Indian Lake NY, the daughter of the town's namesake, Chief Sabael.
+Margaret Camp was born in Indian Lake, New York, the daughter of the town's namesake, Chief Sabael.
 The Tahamonts' children, Beulah and Bessie, reportedly were "the first Indian children to attend a New York public school".
 Beulah appeared in early films and on stage.
 Their granddaughter, Bertha Parker, was an archaeologist and ethnologist.
 As an ethnologist, she wrote about the lore, mythology, and early history of Native Americans in California and Nevada.
-Her third marriage was to the actor "Iron Eyes" Cody, who played the Indian who sheds a single tear for a blighted American environment in "Keep America Beautiful" ads that ran from 1971 into the 1980s.
+Her third marriage was to the actor "Iron Eyes" Cody, a Sicilian man, who played the Indian who sheds a single tear for a blighted American environment in "Keep America Beautiful" ads that ran from 1971 into the 1980s.

 Tahamont's death, in Los Angeles, California on September 17, 1918, was from bronchopneumonia, officially attributed to the Spanish influenza pandemic.
 Rumors that he was murdered by a jealous husband, that he died from accidental drowning, or that he was still alive were never substantiated.
 Several of his films were released after his death.